sysread/page-summarizer/README.md

 # Page Summarizer

-Page Summarizer is a Chrome extension that utilizes OpenAI's GPT-3 API to summarize text from a web page.
-Just highlight the text you want to summarize, click the extension icon, and get a concise summary!
+Page Summarizer is a Chrome extension that utilizes OpenAI's chat completions API to summarize text from a web page.
+Just highlight the text you want to summarize, click the extension icon, and get a concise summary.

 ## Features